d3-worgan/WheresMyGlassesBackend/README.md

 ## Installation (Linux)
 ### 1. Install the RealSense SDK
-Follow the instructions on the [RealSense](https://dev.intelrealsense.com/docs/compiling-librealsense-for-linux-ubuntu-guide) website to install the RealSense SDK.
+Follow the instructions on the [RealSense](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) github to install the RealSense SDK.

 ### 2. Build and install Darknet & YOLO
+If we want to use a GPU to improve object detection speed we need to build Darknet from source.
 Skip this step if using a CPU and use the ```--opencv``` option to use the opencv CPU implementation of darknet.
-If we want to use a GPU to improve object detection speed we need to build Darknet from source.
 Follow the [instructions](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make) to build darknet.
 The easiest way is using ```make```.
 Note the dependencies in the darknet repo like CUDA 10.0, CUDNN 7.0.
 Other versions may cause issue.

 1. Change into a directory and download the darknet code e.g.